homink/kaldi_notes/monophone_training.md

-# What is found after running steps/train_mono.sh
+# What is found after the monophone training
 When you need to understand complicatd systems, it is useful to analyze the output for drawing a bic picture.
 Here, we analyze the output of the monophone training in Kaldi.
 After running [steps/train_mono.sh](https://github.com/kaldi-asr/kaldi/blob/master/egs/wsj/s5/steps/train_mono.sh) and [utils/mkgraph.sh](https://github.com/kaldi-asr/kaldi/blob/master/egs/wsj/s5/utils/mkgraph.sh), you will find the followings in exp/mono folder.

 ## Browsing the output folder